-Separators are elastic O-rings or small wire loops placed between the teeth to create space for the orthodontic bands (the stainless steel bands that encircle the molar teeth).
+Separators are elastic O-rings placed between the teeth to create space for the orthodontic bands (the stainless steel bands that encircle the molar teeth).

 - When the separators are first placed, it may feel like food is stuck between your teeth, and your bite may feel different.